 From Washingtimes.com:

-"American men and women in the military are professional enough to serve with gays and lesbians.
+The general then stood up and delivered what amounted to a two-minute speech, stopping only when the audience of 1,500 booed."American men and women in the military are professional enough to serve with gays and lesbians.
 For 42 years, I wore the army uniform on active duty, in the Reserve, and also for the state of California.
 I revealed I was a gay man after I retired," the general said.

 This was a very good question on an issue that has been kept under the radar for a few years, and it is refreshing to bring it back to the forefront.
 What was great about it though is that this is the one issue republicans are afraid of.
 They try to shy away from it any chance they get.
 They want to appeal to the conservative right by showing that they're against gay rights, but they don't want to appear to be homophobic and alienate those who sympathize with the gay movement.
 What was great about it though is that not only did the gay general submit his Youtube video, he was right there in the audience.
 It's pretty hard to tell a guy right to his face that he doesn't have the right to be open about his sexuality.